The Revelation of Jesus Christ Through the Ages title displayed on a blue sky with clouds

 Chapter 20 The dead in Jesus come to life - Satan is bound for a thousand years - Satan later deceives again and is judged.

-Chapter 21 A new Heaven and a new earth are created - the holy city of the Lamb's wife is seen in Heaven.
+Chapter 21 A new Heaven and a new earth are created - the Holy City of the Lamb's wife is seen in Heaven.

-Chapter 22 Eternal affairs in the Holy City - final warnings and invitations from Jesus and the bride.
+Chapter 22 Eternal affairs in the Holy City - final warnings and free invitations from Jesus and the bride.

 Final comments Commentary by me directed at Bible prophecy critics and those who attack premillennial theology.

-Home to The Prophetic Years Bible Prophecy and Revelation Commentary
+The Prophetic Years | Bible Prophecy and discerning worldviews